jnozzi/cocoadev.com/SiteContent/General/CustomClassAsAppleScriptVariable.markdown

 ----
 Well - I've made some progress, but still not all the way.

-I implemented the '''objectSpecifier''' method for the "[[MyObject]]" class.
+I implemented the **objectSpecifier** method for the "General/MyObject" class.

-Now, I can save anything contained by the [[MyObject]] object gotten to by the "my stuff" attribute of
+Now, I can save anything contained by the General/MyObject object gotten to by the "my stuff" attribute of

 the document in a variable and things work a-ok.
 The problem now comes when I try to store